Here’s the truth: You do not need a lot of things.

 Perfect for hiking, long walks, and for its own purpose – going to the gym or yoga!

 Good for many purposes and I use mine for sleeping and for daily use.
+I have two kind, one high waist shorts that go will all the tops I have and one sports shorts which I can use for any situation.

-You shouldn’t let the weather to hinder you from traveling to places and having a good lightweight down jacket and a windproof and waterproof outer shell does not exactly take so much space and won’t weight more than 800g (usually).
+You shouldn’t let the weather hinder you from traveling to places and having a good lightweight down jacket and a windproof and waterproof outer shell does not exactly take so much space and won’t weight more than 300g (usually).
 Plus, they double up as a pillow when you need one!

-Good for hikes, going to the gym or when you feel like you need them to have a little bit of freedom.
+Good for hikes, going to the gym, or when you feel like you need them to have a little bit of freedom.

 Absolutely mandatory!
 Sarongs are multi-purpose and I’ve used mine as a beach towel, beach coverup, scarf, and many more.
 Plus, they aren’t so expensive nor heavy so you should be fine having one.